awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile-S3-source.md

-# About Configurations Stored in Amazon S3<a name="appconfig-creating-configuration-and-profile-S3-source"></a>
+# About configurations stored in Amazon S3<a name="appconfig-creating-configuration-and-profile-S3-source"></a>

 You can store configurations in Amazon S3\.
 When you create the configuration profile, you specify the URI to a single Amazon S3 object\.
 You also specify the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management \(IAM\) role that gives AppConfig permission to get the object\.
 Before you create a configuration profile for an Amazon S3 object, be aware of the following restrictions\.